lucas-batier/mowing-detection/README.md

 2. Organize downloaded images in the predefined folder architecture
 3. Compute vegetation indices from S2 images
 4. Compute and filter the groundtruth and the dataset from reference files and Sentinel images
-5. Launch the multimodal-temporal mowing detector model learning
+5. Launch the learning and testing of the multimodal-temporal detector

 # 1. Preprocessed images downloading